Logogistiks/sam4k/readme_developer.md

 ### Saving:
 On quitting, each persons data is saved in its own section in the same output `.xlsx` file. \
-The filenames contains the current date and time. \
+The filenames contain the current date and time. \
 They are located in the main directory, sorted in folders by **year** and **month**. \
 The file is opened automatically on quitting.